ropensci/coder/README.md

 ## Classification schemes

-Classification schemes (`classcodes` objects) are based on regular expressions for computational speed, but their content can be summarized and visualized for clarity.
+Classification schemes (`classcodes` objects, see `vignette("classcodes")`) are based on regular expressions for computational speed (see `vignette("Interpret_regular_expressions")`), but their content can be summarized and visualized for clarity.
 Arbitrary `classcodes` objects can also be specified by the user.

 The package includes default `classcodes` for medical patient data based on the international classification of diseases version 8, 9 and 10